John-Weymark/John-Weymark.github.io/_pages/research.md

 <br>
 16. John A. Weymark, “Ethically Flexible Gini Indices for Income Distributions in the Continuum,” with David Donaldson, <i>Journal of Economic Theory</i>, 1983, Vol. 29, No. 2, April, pp. 353–358. <a class="hover" href="https://www.sciencedirect.com/science/article/abs/pii/0022053183900534" target="_blank"> Link to the published version. </a>
 <br>
-17. John A.Weymark, “Quasitransitive Rationalization and the Superset Property,” <i>Mathematical Social Sciences</i>, 1983, Vol. 6, No. 1, October, pp. 105–108. <a class="hover" href="https://www.sciencedirect.com/science/article/abs/pii/0165489683900513" target="_blank"> Link to the published version. </a>
+17. John A. Weymark, “Quasitransitive Rationalization and the Superset Property,” <i>Mathematical Social Sciences</i>, 1983, Vol. 6, No. 1, October, pp. 105–108. <a class="hover" href="https://www.sciencedirect.com/science/article/abs/pii/0165489683900513" target="_blank"> Link to the published version. </a>
 <br>
 18. John A. Weymark, “Arrow’s Theorem with Social Quasi-Orderings,” <i>Public Choice</i>, 1984, Vol. 42, No. 3, pp. 235–246. <a class="hover" href="https://link.springer.com/article/10.1007/BF00124943" target="_blank"> Link to the published version. </a>
 <br>